For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Ardeidae (Herons, Egrets, and Bitterns)

-ZIGZAG HERON (Zebrilus undulatus) [*]
+ZIGZAG HERON (Zebrilus undulatus) – Unfortunately, this sneaky bird kept in the far distance. [*]

 SNOWY EGRET (Egretta thula)